Bat sound analysis

-The diagrams (frequency curves) below are recorded with a Petterson D240X bat detector, recorded with a digital Roland R-05 recorder and analysed with the BatScan 9 computer software.
+The spectrograms (frequency curves) below are recorded with a Petterson D240X bat detector, recorded with a digital Roland R-05 recorder and analysed with the BatScan 9 computer software.

-In the recordings below the Y-axis is the sound frequency and the X-axis time.
+The spectrogram shows how the frequency changes over time.
 Yellow and red indicate high sound intensity.

 Calls used for Echolocation

 The barbastelle typically use a double ecolacation call consisting of a loud call at 36 kHz to 28 kHz and a quieter call at 44 kHz to 29 kHz.

 Barbastelle.
 Sometimes the quieter call type is omitted.
 Recordet at a woodland edge.

 Whiskered bat/ Brandt's bat